apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 - `read:user`
 - `read:org`

+The data collection speed is restricted by the **rate limit of [5,000 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) per hour per token** (15,000 requests/hour if you pay for GitHub enterprise).
+You can accelerate data collection by configuring _multiple_ personal access tokens.
+Please note that multiple tokens should be created by different GitHub accounts.
+Tokens belonging to the same GitHub account share the rate limit.

 ###### Fine-grained personal access tokens

 Note: this token doesn't support GraphQL APIs.
 You have to disable `Use GraphQL APIs` on the connection page if you want to use it.
 However, this will significantly increase the data collection time.